lazamar/lazamar.github.io/_posts/2016-09-24-accidental-dos.md

 ---
 layout: post
-title: My acidental Denial Of Service attack at my company
+title: My accidental Denial Of Service attack at my company
 ---

 So, at work we have two very distinct groups: the pop-lovers and the metal-heads.
 As you might expect, metal-heads are not very fond of Rihanna, and neither are pop-lovers very appreciative of Guns & Roses.
 We, therefore had frequent discussions about which station should be on at the radio, which is always on.